-Coral Bay is a good option for those wishing to visit Emmaus Moravian Church, because guests staying in this part of the Virgin Islands will have convenient access to the historical site during their visit.
-With just a small number of accommodations in the community surrounding Emmaus Moravian Church, much less tourist traffic might be bargained for.
+Coral Bay is a good option for those wishing to visit Emmaus Moravian Church, since guests staying in this area of the Virgin Islands will have easy site access during their time there.
+With just a small number of hotels around the region within the vicinity of this historical site, a small amount of foot traffic should be anticipated.

 Worship services take place each week at 9:00 a.m. on Sunday, and all are welcome to attend.